cloudprivacylabs/layeredschemas.org/content/docs/overview.md

-This type of extensions to the core schema language is possible because layered schema specification describes how to define purpose-built terminologies and the semantics for its terms, and how to incorporate it into the schema ecosystem.
+This type of extensions to the core schema language is possible because layered schema specification describes how to define purpose-built terminologies and the semantics for its terms, and how to incorporate them into the schema ecosystem.

 We can now **slice** this schema into layers.
 We can put the `type` and `privacyClassification` annotations into separate overlays.